santiment/academy/src/docs/labels/used-nft-marketplace/index.md

 ## Description

-The `used_nft_marketplace` label denotes the marketplaces that NFT user traded on.
+The `used_nft_marketplace` label denotes the marketplaces that an NFT user has traded on.

 ## [Label fqn](/labels/label-fqn)